 Wat Saphan Hin on the mountain

-Wat Saphan Hin - backups so that the Buddha does not fall
+Wat Saphan Hin - views from the mountain

 Wat saphan hin